nkigen/nkigen.github.io/_posts/2015-03-27-setting-up-surespot-webserver.md

 sudo apt-get install redis-server
 {% endhighlight %}

 - Next you have to install Node.js, npm and CoffeeScript.
-The version that worked for me were 0.10.18, 1.3.8 and 1.6.3 respectively
+The versions that worked for me were 0.10.18, 1.3.8 and 1.6.3 respectively
   -Install Node.js and npm by following the steps from [here](https://www.digitalocean.com/community/tutorials/how-to-install-node-js-on-an-ubuntu-14-04-server).
   -Next use npm to install Node version manager and then using the node version manager, change to version 0.10.18.
 The steps are available [here](https://www.npmjs.com/package/n)
   - Install Coffescript using npm